Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: Motivation

-Several approaches have been explored, including symmetry based solutions (mostly via a $\mathbb{Z}_2$ discrete symmetry) \cite{Hodges:1993yb,Berezhiani:1995am,Foot:2003jt,An:2009vq,Farina:2015uea,GarciaGarcia:2015pnn,Lonsdale:2018xwd,Lonsdale:2014wwa,Lonsdale:2014yua,Ibe:2019ena,Bodas:2024idn}, which replicate the SM in a mirror dark sector to ensure similar values of $b$ and $\alpha_{0}$.
+Several approaches have been explored, including symmetry based solutions (mostly via a $\mathbb{Z}_2$ discrete symmetry) \cite{Hodges:1993yb,Berezhiani:1995am,Foot:2003jt,An:2009vq,Farina:2015uea,GarciaGarcia:2015pnn,Lonsdale:2018xwd,Lonsdale:2014wwa,Lonsdale:2014yua,Ibe:2019ena,Rosa:2022sym,Bodas:2024idn}, which replicate the SM in a mirror dark sector to ensure similar values of $b$ and $\alpha_{0}$.
 In \cite{Bai:2013xga,Newstead:2014jva,Ritter:2022opo,Ritter:2024sqv}, the infrared fixed points are used to relate the two confinement scales.
-In this study, we focus on another type of solution based on unification \cite{Murgui:2021eqf}, which provides a compelling explanation for the identical coupling constants of QCD and DC in the far UV.
-However, unification alone does not guarantee similar running of the couplings.
-If there is a significant difference between the two coefficients $b's$, a low unification scale is required to achieve comparable confinement scales, which can then face strong constraints from experiments.
+In this study, we focus on solutions based on the unification of the QCD and DC gauge groups \cite{Barr:2011cz,Barr:2013tea,Barr:2015lya,Murgui:2021eqf}, which naturally explains the identical coupling constants of QCD and DC in the far UV, as well as the origin of the global $U(1)$ symmetry necessary to realize the ADM mechanism.

-To achieve similar coefficients, \cite{Murgui:2021eqf} introduces additional color states to slow down the $SU(3)_C$ running, aligning it with the relatively slow $SU(2)_D$ running.
+However, unification alone does not guarantee a similar running behavior between the two gauge couplings after they have been separated by symmetry breaking.
+If there is a difference between the two coefficients $b$’s, a low unification scale is required to achieve comparable confinement scales, which then faces strong constraints from existing measurements.
+In \cite{Murgui:2021eqf} with $SU(2)_D$ dark color group, to achieve similar coefficients, additional color states are introduced to slow down the $SU(3)_C$ running, aligning it with the relatively slow $SU(2)_D$ running.
 However, this approach appears somewhat ad hoc.
-Additionally, the dark matter originates from completely different multiplets than the SM fermions, causing unification to remain confined to the gauge sector without extending to the fermion sector.
+Additionally, the dark matter originates from different multiplets than those of the SM fermions, so that unification remains confined to the gauge sector without extending to the fermion sector.